Mikael Askergren © 1997

 “Lethal Architecture” by Mikael Askergren was first published in Art-Land International Magazine, Copenhagen, Denmark, 2-1997 (special thanks to Mark Szulgit).
 Also published in the Swedish review of architecture MaMA (Magasin för Modern Arkitektur), Stockholm, Sweden, 19-1998.
 A Swedish translation of this text (Swedish title: “Livsfarlig arkitektur”; Swedish translation: Tage Wiklund) was published several times; in the Swedish review of architecture MaMA (Magasin för Modern Arkitektur), Stockholm, Sweden, 19-1998 (in full), in Svenska Dagbladet, Stockholm, Sweden, February 22, 1998 (abridged), and in Presens magazine, Göteborg, Sweden, issue 17-1998 (abridged).

-Download mp3 / download iPod acc / listen to “Lethal Architecture”, narrated by Alexander Johnström:
+Download mp3 / download iPod acc / listen to “Lethal Architecture”, narrated by Alexander Johnström, in Swedish or English:

 Watch the Pruitt–Igoe housing estate being blown to pieces in Godfrey Reggio’s film Koyaanisqatsi (1982).

 Incidentally, the metaphysics and innate “deadness” of architecture has been a recurring theme in Mikael Askergren’s work since 1996:

 More by Mikael Askergren about Pruitt–Igoe: